axaq/traviso-website/blog/_posts/2015-03-15-engine-configuration.md

-engineInstanceReadyCallback {Function} // callback function that will be called once everything is loaded and engine instance is ready, needs 'callbackScope' property, default null tileSelectCallback {Function} // callback function that will be called when a tile is selected, needs 'callbackScope' property, default null objectSelectCallback {Function} // callback function that will be called when a tile with an interactive map-object on it is selected, needs 'callbackScope' property, default null objectReachedDestinationCallback {Function} // callback function that will be called when the current controllable any moving object reaches its destination, needs 'callbackScope' property, default null otherObjectsOnTheNextTileCallback {Function} // callback function that will be called when the current controllable is in move and there are other objects on the next tile, needs 'callbackScope' property, default null
+engineInstanceReadyCallback {Function} // callback function that will be called once everything is loaded and engine instance is ready, needs 'callbackScope' property, default null tileSelectCallback {Function} // callback function that will be called when a tile is selected, needs 'callbackScope' property, default null objectSelectCallback {Function} // callback function that will be called when a tile with an interactive map-object on it is selected, needs 'callbackScope' property, default null objectReachedDestinationCallback {Function} // callback function that will be called when any moving object reaches its destination, needs 'callbackScope' property, default null otherObjectsOnTheNextTileCallback {Function} // callback function that will be called when any moving object is in move and there are other objects on the next tile, needs 'callbackScope' property, default null
 ```

 <br/>